PS/2 protocol

 are usually implemented with an open collector circuit with a pullup resistor.
 The

-logic level is 5V.
+logic level is 5V with DATA

-The connector has the following pinout (courtesy of wikipedia)
+) has the following pinout (courtesy of wikipedia)

 - 1: